About croup

 - is very distressed.

 Severe croup requires emergency medical attention.
 You know your child best, so trust your instincts if your child doesn’t seem well.
-If your child has significant breathing difficulties, your child’s skin or lips are pale or blue, or your child is drowsy or hard to wake up, call 000 for an ambulance.
+Call 000 for an ambulance if your child has significant breathing difficulties, your child’s skin or lips are pale or blue, or your child is drowsy or hard to wake up.

 Tests for croup